SS Java (1865)

 In 1877, the ship was re-engined with compound engines by Fawcett, Preston & Co., Liverpool, and chartered to Warren Line, until it had been sold to Red Star Line one year later and renamed to SS Zeeland.

 In 1889, it was sold to a French company and renamed the Electrique.
 In 1892 it was sold again to J. Herron & Co of Liverpool and again renamed the Lord Spencer.
 During an 1895 voyage from San Francisco to New York it went missing.
-One account claimed it collided with the Prince Oscar on 13 July and sunk shortly thereafter.
+One account claimed it collided with the fully rigged sailing ship Prince Oscar on 13 July and sunk shortly thereafter.